Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

 Although it’s available on PC, the port is in a sorry state.
 Not a single patch has been released to this date to fix this lousy port.
 On consoles, however, it’s one of the best hack-and-slash game to come out in a long time.
 If you want to play this game, PS4 or Xbox One version should be your best bet.

 Where to even start with this gem of a game?
 It’s easy to mistake it for an AAA game developed by a big studio with deep pockets.
 Everything from cinematography, animation, to the story is on point.
 As hard as it is to believe, for three years, there were only twenty people working on the project.
 They had to be innovative to make this game under $10 million.
 Most of the big publishers spend more than this measly sum on advertising alone.
 Considering all the limitations, Ninja Theory’s achievement is nothing short of remarkable.

 Hellblade is an underrated game, perhaps because it’s more character-driven and less action-oriented than other games of this genre.
 You won’t get many opportunities to swing your sword, but it’s super-satisfying whenever you engage in slow but gratifying combat.

-Although it only lasts for around 6-8 hours, the entertainment value easily surmounts most of the AAA games that boast hundreds of hours of gameplay.
+Although it only lasts for around six to eight hours, the entertainment value easily surmounts most of the AAA games that boast hundreds of hours of gameplay.
 It’s an enthralling experience that never lets up, once it gets going.

 While Ninja Theory has worked on games much bigger in scale than this, Hellblade stands as their best work to this date—one to be admired and replayed.